What Is Pericardial Mesothelioma?

 Cost of Pericardial Mesothelioma Treatment

-The average estimated cost for mesothelioma treatment totals around $500,000.
+The average estimated cost for mesothelioma treatment is around $500,000.

-In addition, patients may have a number of unexpected costs — some of which may not be covered by insurance.
+In addition, patients may have a number of unexpected costs — many of which may not be covered by insurance.

 The cost of mesothelioma treatment may vary according to: